 Ms. Stevens also represents clients in a broad variety of commercial and business litigation matters, including commercial contract, unfair competition, trade secrets, and other complex commercial claims.
 She has handled cases in all phases of litigation, including discovery, mediation, arbitration and trial.
 Ms. Stevens’ clients include companies in Utah and throughout the country.

 Ms. Stevens currently serves as the Chair of Ray Quinney & Nebeker’s Associates Committee and is a member of the firm’s Recruiting Committee.
 She chaired the firm’s Women Lawyers Group for the years 2010-2014.
-She has been voted by her peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2012-2014, 2017).
+Ms. Stevens has been selected for inclusion in Mountain States Super Lawyers (2018) in the category of Employment and Labor and has been voted by her peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2012-2014, 2017).

 - Won appeal before the Tenth Circuit Court of Appeals, which affirmed dismissal of employee’s wrongful termination claims